syrac-org/syrac-blog/content/posts/2025/september-update/index.md

 ### Category filter

-Finally, leaderboards can be filtered by category, enabling clubs to create Sport and Serial rankings if they wish to.
+Leaderboards can now be filtered by category, enabling clubs to create Sport and Serial rankings if they wish.

 {{< image src="task_leaderboard.png" alt="Track signature and number of attempts in leaderboard" position="center" style="border-radius: 4px;" >}}